nicolamaritan/a2c-lunarlander/README.md

-# a2c-lunarlander
+# A2C LunarLander
-A2C implementation for the LunarLander environment.
+A2C PyTorch implementation for the LunarLander environment.